- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Plus, let’s not forget the 6,000 lakes and ponds, 32,000 miles of streams and rivers, and the dozens of hidden gem waterfalls across the state.
-With 48 state parks and historic sites to explore, you’re sure to find the nature immersion experience you’re looking for.
+With 48 state parks and historic sites to explore, you’re sure to find the nature immersion experience you’re looking for while backpacking in Maine.

 With so many options to choose from, let’s take a look at some of the best hiking trails in Maine!

 Touted as “The Crown Jewel of the North Atlantic Coast”, a visit to Maine’s iconic Acadia National Park will not disappoint.
-Explore the rocky headlands and gentle mountains on 158 miles of hiking trails.
-Needless to say, you won’t have a hard time finding hiking in Acadia National Park that suits your preferences, but here are a few of the more popular options in the park.
+Explore the rocky headlands and gentle mountains on 158 miles of Maine hiking trails.
+Needless to say, you won’t have a hard time finding hiking in Acadia National Park that suits your preferences, but here are a few of the more popular hiking trails in Acadia.

 Cadillac Mountain South Ridge Trail